Vitamin D - Information and Advice

 Vitamin D tablets or capsules can be bought from pharmacies (chemists), supermarkets, health food shops or online.
 It may also be labelled as Vitamin D3 or cholecalciferol.
 Look out for the ones with at least 20 micrograms (µg or mcg) which is equivalent to 800 units (iu) of Vitamin D.

-Please see the website http://www.healthystart.nhs.uk/ for further details.
+See the Healthy Start website for further details.

 If your Vitamin D level is higher than 50, it is considered to be normal.

 Having a Vitamin D level higher than 50 is not associated with long term health risks and, in most people, would cause no symptoms.
 You do not require any specific treatment.

 If your Vitamin D level is between 25-50, it is slightly low.

 You should try to boost your Vitamin D levels through eating Vitamin D rich food and through safe exposure to sunshine.
 If you want, you could also take a Vitamin D supplement, one can be bought over the counter.
 It is policy across NHS Camden not to prescribe Vitamin D supplements for patients with a slightly low Vitamin D level unless they have specific medical risk factors for long term Vitamin D deficiency.